-The watch, in its final form, undergoes a last test on the Fleuritest machine.
+The watch, in its final form, undergoes a last test on the Fleuritest simulator.

-A 24-hour operating test is conducted on the machine, which recreates the movements of a nycthemeral cycle, alternating between active or extremely active phases (sport, etc.) and calmer ones.
-Variations in rate are analysed by means of an image capture system using digital cameras.
+A 24-hour operating test is conducted on the robotics simulator, which recreates the movements of a nycthemeral cycle, alternating between active or extremely active phases and calmer ones.
+Variations in rate are analysed by means of an artificial vision system using digital cameras.